 Yes, all dual degree students are eligible to apply for MSW scholarships at the time of application.
 Please be advised that if awarded an MSW scholarship, the funds will not be applied to your account until you are enrolled in MSW courses, i.e., students in the MSW/MBA program will not receive MSW scholarship funds until the second year of their program.
 For more information regarding MSW scholarships, please contact email@example.com.

-Are dual degree students required to complete a field internship?
+Are dual degree students required to complete a practicum internship?
 If so, how many hours?

-Yes, all dual degree students must complete 1,000 field hours as a requirement of the MSW degree.
+Yes, all dual degree students must complete 1,000 practicum hours as a requirement of the MSW degree.